 - Broadband-only packages aren't much cheaper than ones with home phone

 - Calls on the Overseas plan still quite expensive, and no options for cheaper calls to mobiles

-- While the speeds into your router may reach 1Gb, the HyperHub can only transfer data over Wi-Fi at a theoretical maximum of 130Mb
+- While the speeds into your router may reach 1Gb, the HyperHub can only transfer data over Wi-Fi at a maximum of 130Mb

 - Not many extras, like the free access to Wi-Fi hotspots you get with BT